unicode-org/message-format-wg/exploration/number-selection.md

 of type `ordinal`.
 See [charts](https://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html) for examples.

-Apply the rules defined by CLDR to the resolved value of the operand and return the resulting keyword.
+Apply the rules defined by CLDR to the resolved value of the operand and the function options, and return the resulting keyword.
 If no rules match, return `other`.

 > **Example.**